Our community management teams are here to help!

 [+] If I get in an off-post lease, can I stay on the list?

 Yes.
-You can inform our Leasing and Relocation Center team of the date your lease expires.
+You can inform our Leasing Center team of the date your lease expires.
 We will note the date in your file as your availability date.
 Pending availability of homes, we will contact you with a home offer within a month of your availability date.

 [+] Once placed on the wait list, may I transfer to a different list?